 In FFY 2009, the MSDE redesigned Maryland's IFSP and Online IFSP Database.
 The major focus of the redesign was to create a more family-focused document.
 The revised Online IFSP Database gives users the ability to complete the IFSP online with IFSP data being entered directly into the database.
-It is hoped that this process will help to decrease data entry errors by data entry staff.
+This process helped to decrease data entry errors by data entry staff.
 In FFY 2011, the MSDE implemented an "off-line solution" to the database, allowing for the completion of an IFSP in the Online IFSP Database without Internet access.
 With this implementation, providers can complete the IFSP with the family and have the data from the IFSP sync with the database at a later time.
-In FFY 2014, the MSDE continued the development and maintenance of the online IFSP database.
-Suggestions for online IFSP database updates were obtained through an IFSP Users Group that meets quarterly and includes data managers, local directors, CTE staff, and State staff.
+In FFY 2017, the MSDE continued the development and maintenance of the online IFSP database.
+Suggestions for online IFSP database updates were obtained through an IFSP Users Group that meets quarterly and includes data managers, local directors, JHU/CTE staff, and State staff.